hartrusion/PhxNetMod/README.md

 unlimited or absolutely zero flow rates like you would have them if you shortcut or cut a wire in a circuit.

+The focus on this project is to provide stable solutions outside of operating range and lineraization.
+For example, the heat exchanger classes are very inaccurate in terms of thermal thransfer but they provide solutions for all possible cases, even when the flow on one side is zero or even reversed.

 ## Model description
 The model is set up by connecting elements to common nodes.
 The nodes actually hold most of the information.
 There are some basic, general domains available (like thermal, electric, hydraulic).
 Those can be extended to heat, steam or two phased fluids.

+Each node has a so called effort variable which can be, depending on the physical domain, voltage or pressure for example.
+It also holds flow values with flows to each elements which can be amperage or mass flow.
+Check the package-info files for more information.

+Heat fluid, phased fluid and steam are some extensions that use the network to calculate flow directions first and provide scalar values on top of those basic elements.

 ## Solver
 Contrary to popular solutions the solvers supplied here translate the